 When Metal Shavings Are the Causes of Engine Oil Contamination?

 It is essential to clarify what is contaminating the engine oil.
-Are they metal flakes, shavings, or chunks.
+Is it metal flakes, shavings, or chunks?
 What color are the flakes?
 Are they metallic, copper, brass, or bronze?
 What would you consider normal wear?
 These questions will help you determine where to begin in the diagnostic process.

 Secondly, we must erase all thoughts of possible debris left during normal wear of an engine caused by friction of moving parts.
 In this case, normal wear is not visible to the naked eye.
 Microscopic metallic shavings are not a cause for concern unless substantial.
 They are usually picked up by the oil filter while traveling through the lubrication system.